Build Scalable GPU-Accelerated Applications. Faster.

 - Invite your teams to attend or mentor at GPU Hackathons and bootcamps or host one to jump-start acceleration of the scientific codes integral to your organization.
 These events can help your team master GPU-programming skills through extensive hands-on experience and collaboration with real-life codes and data.

-- See the NVIDIA Developer Blogs for in-depth articles covering a broad range of HPC programming topics.
+- See the NVIDIA Technical Blogs for in-depth articles covering a broad range of HPC programming topics.

 Facilitators and IT managers are critical to the success of HPC scientists accelerating their codes on GPUs.
 HPC applications require a unique set of robust hardware and software, as well as up-to-date tools, drivers, compilers, and more that require support.